tapir-test/tapir-website/_docs/usingtapir/Build_Systems.md

 ## Additional Starters

-There a more specialized starters provided by Tapir.
+There a more specialized starters provided by <i>tapir</i>.
 Those starters are explained below.

 ### tapir-starter-selenium-allure

-If you would like to use Tapir's Selenium implementation and the Allure report capabilities you might want to use *tapir-starter-selenium-allure*.
+If you would like to use <i>tapir's</i> Selenium implementation and the Allure report capabilities you might want to use *tapir-starter-selenium-allure*.
 The project provides the following
 features: